hanqe8/stratis-healthcare-op-dashboard/README.md

 - Executive operating brief generation.
 - Static-site deployment through GitHub Pages.

-The project is not intended to show clinical AI.
-It is designed to show how operational decision systems can be made more structured, reviewable, and accountable.
+The project is not clinical AI.
+It is designed to show how operational decision systems can be made more structured, reviewable, and accountable without crossing into clinical diagnosis, treatment recommendation, or production healthcare integration.

 ---

-## Core Operating Loop
+## Core operating loop

 ```text
 Signal